roman-milk/roman-milk.github.io/the-last-boy-scout.md

  "Work more, whine less," I teased.

  We barely had the table in place, before its benches were full.
 I was happy to find Max, our assistant from the night before, falling in step with us.
 "How can I help?" he asked.
-Report_Story #5